Ardem Patapoutian: Awards and honors

 Patapoutian has an h-index of 68 according to Google Scholar, and of 63 according to Scopus (As of May 2020).
 He has been a Fellow of the American Association for the Advancement of Science since 2016, a member of the National Academy of Sciences since 2017 and of the American Academy of Arts and Sciences since 2020.

 In 2017, Patapoutian received the W. Alden Spencer Award, in 2019 the Rosenstiel Award, in 2020 the Kavli Prize for Neuroscience, and the BBVA Foundation Frontiers of Knowledge Award in Biology / Biomedicine.

 In 2021, he was awarded the Nobel Prize in Physiology or Medicine jointly with David Julius for their discoveries of receptors for temperature and touch.

 In October 2021 President of Lebanon Michel Aoun awarded Patapoutian the Lebanese Order of Merit.

-In December 2021, Patapoutian received the American Academy of Achievement’s Golden Plate Award presented by Awards Council member Frances Arnold.

 In 2022, Patapoutian was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

 Recognition in Armenia

 Patapoutian, the first Armenian Nobel laureate, received a hero's welcome when he visited Armenia in June 2022.
 Prime Minister Nikol Pashinyan awarded him the Order of St. Mesrop Mashtots, while the Armenian National Academy of Sciences elected him an honorary member, and the Yerevan State Medical University awarded him an honorary doctorate.
 Patapoutian gifted a replica of his Nobel medal to the History Museum of Armenia.
 HayPost issued a stamp dedicated to him.